Solinx97/Solinx97/README.md

 - 👋 Hi, I’m @Solinx97
-- 👀 I’m interested in .Net, Vue.js and React.js development.
-Adittional, I'm interested in Cloud: Azure.
+- 👀 I’m interested in .Net (Asp.Net Core and WPF Core) and React.js development.
+Additionally, I'm interested in Cloud (Azure) and Kubernetes.
-- 🌱 I’m currently learning: ASP Core with React.js.
+- 🌱 I’m currently learning: ASP.Net Core + React.js and WPF Core.
 - 📫 How to reach me: from email (firstkillinbattle@gmail.com) or in Twitter (@_solinx_).

 <!---